 In C++, we can pass parameters to a function either by pointers or by reference.
-In both the cases, we get the same result.
-So the following questions are inevitable; when is one preferred over the other?
-What are the reasons we use one over the other?
+In both cases, we get the same result.
+So, what is the difference between Passing by Pointer and Passing by Reference in C++?

 Before Swap a = 45 b = 35 After Swap with pass by pointer a = 35 b = 45